Avionics Power Standards Compliance Testing

-As aircraft electronics continue to evolve, so do their power requirements.
+Avionics Power Importance – As aircraft electronics continue to evolve, so do their power requirements.
 Aircraft systems have grown from their original 115Vac L-N / 208Vac L-L at 400Hz fixed frequency roots to sophisticated on-board power systems operating at 115Vac and 230Vac and frequencies ranging from 360 to 800Hz.
-This approach is known as ‘wild’ frequency and simplifies mechanical complexities of engine powered electrical generators that are now able to allow the frequency to vary with engine speed.
+This approach is known as ‘wild’ frequency.
+It simplifies mechanical complexities of engine powered electrical generators.
+On board generators are now able to allow the frequency to vary with engine speed.
 Today there are a number of both Aerospace AC and DC power standards which both commercial and military aircraft systems have to comply.

-Military aircraft electronics have to comply with standards such as MIL-STD-704 or MIL-STD-1399-300B which have evolved along the same lines as commercial standards.
-Pacific Power Source’s products have grown from the capability to power aircraft electronics at 115Vac and 400Hz to full AC Power Compliance Test Systems today using advanced Windows control software to manage test sequences and provide documentation on product conformance.
+Military aircraft electronics have to comply with standards such as MIL-STD-704.
+These standards evolve along the same lines as commercial standards.
+Pacific Power Source’s products have grown from the capability to power aircraft electronics at 115Vac and 400Hz to full AC Power Compliance Test Systems today.
+Advanced Windows control software manages test sequences and provides documentation on product conformance.

-Pacific Power Source’s Universal Programmable Controller in combination with a range of software options replicate the environments required to test for compliance with Aerospace test requirements.
+Pacific Power Source’s programmable AC power sources in combination with a range of software options replicate the environments required to test for compliance to Aerospace power test requirements.

-Varying frequency, voltage, or harmonics, the UPC can provide a great amount of control and simulation of the AC power on an aircraft.
+Varying frequency, voltage, or harmonics, the AC power source can provide extensive control and simulation of the AC power on an aircraft.
 From small systems at the 500VA level to a full aircraft at 100’s of VA, Pacific Power Source’s systems are used the world over to test a wide variety of avionics loads for AC power compatibility with today’s Aerospace test standards.

 Avionics Compliance Test

-Several avionics test standard for both military and commercial aviation exist that ensure airborne equipment is immune to power bus fluctuations and anomalies that may occur in actual use.
+Several avionics test standard for both military and commercial aviation exist to ensure airborne equipment is immune to power bus fluctuations and anomalies that may occur during flight.
 A precision single or three phase AC power source is required to perform such tests.
-With the user of available pre-written test sequences for various avionics test standard, significant time savings can be accomplished in performing such tests.
-The test report generation that is part of these avionics test options provides detailed information on the applied AC power stimulus and any unit under test (UUT) behavior observed by the test operator.
+With the user of available pre-written test sequences for various avionics test standard, significant time savings can be accomplished to perform these tests.
+Test report generation is part of these avionics test options and provides detailed information on the applied AC power stimulus and any unit under test (UUT) behavior observed by the test operator.
 This allows tests to be documented and filed to document compliance of the UUT.

 Test sequence options are currently available for the following avionics test standards with more being added on an on-going basis.
 If you don’t find the tests you are looking for in this list, please contact Pacific Power Source for updated information on pending option releases.